dmbarbour/glas/docs/GlasDesign.md

 For 'Either' types, we'll usually switch to symbolic data like `ok:Result | error:(text:Message, ...)`.

-### Numbers, Vectors, and Matrices
+### Rationals, Vectors, and Matrices

-Arbitrary rational numbers can be encoded as a dict `(n, d)` of integers.
-The rational subset of complex or hypercomplex numbers can be modeled as dicts `(r, i)` or `(r, i, j, k)` of rationals or integers.
-A vector is encoded as a list of numbers.
-A matrix is encoded as list of vectors or matrices of identical dimensions.
+Rational numbers can be represented by a pair `(n,d)` of integers, insisting that the denominator is non-zero.
+A vector might be represented as a list of integers or rationals, and a matrix as a list of vectors of identical dimensions.
+We could add complex or hypercomplex numbers, too, e.g. as `(r,i)` or `(r,i,j,k)` dicts of rationals or integers.

 Arithmetic operators in glas systems should be overloaded to handle these different number types where it makes sense to do so.

-For performance, a runtime may support optimized internal representations.
-A useful subset of rationals could be efficiently represented and processed as floating point numbers.
-Matrices could be implemented as an array with dimension metadata.

-*Note:* Arithmetic in glas is exact by default, but there will be workarounds for performance.
+And to prevent rationals from growing out of control, we could include rounding steps where needed.

+We might be able to use floating point, but I'm uncertain we can make it deterministic across processors, which would conflict with some of my design goals.
+That said, a runtime can represent a useful subset of rational numbers as binary or decimal floating point internally.

 ## Namespaces and Programs